Unique Security Solutions holds weekly unarmed guard card classes at the CDS Expressive Arts Academy located at:

-Free Expressive Arts Vocational Skills Training for Veterans and Their Youth Age 15 Up
+Free Expressive Arts Vocational Skills Training for Veterans and Their Youth, Age 15 Up, That Lead to Enjoyable Employment!

-Operation Enjoyable Employment falls under our Mission Support Program (MSP) Veteran Artists Employment Project (VAEP).
-This Vocation Rehabilitation Workforce Development Program instructs in the Expressive Arts categories of Graphics and Media Arts to include; Film, Photography, Graphic Design and Printing, Website Development and Maintenance, Sound Engineering, Video Production, Music Production and more; Expressive Arts industry skills that lead to enjoyable employment.
+Free training courses for Veterans and their youth age 15 up in the Expressive Arts categories of Graphics and Media Arts that include; Film, Photography, Graphic Design and Printing, Website Development and Maintenance, Sound Engineering, Video Production, Music Production and more; Expressive Arts industry skills that lead to enjoyable employment.

 Many of our Veteran students have never attended college, some never finished high school, and for those who did reach higher levels of educational attainment, it may have been many years since their last academic experience.
 CDS will provide a high-quality education program in several areas to include; Expressive Arts, Mentoring, and Holistic Healing.
 We meet adult learners where they are at through the intake process that allows us to provide education strategies that include creative technical and basic skills development instruction.
 We are assisting Veterans that may not have had educational success in the past, or have been away from education for some time with the necessary motivational support, through mentorship, to build their self-confidence and be successful.